ShaliniM03/ShaliniMPortfolio/README.md

 ## Results
 - Improved load times and retention.
-- Increased sales by 30% on self food-ordering platform
+- Improved conversion rate by 12%, and boosted repeat orders

 ---